eslint/eslint/docs/src/rules/no-restricted-imports.md

 #### allowImportNames

-Inverse of importNames.
-Restricts all imports from a module, except specified allowed ones.
+This option is an array.
+Inverse of `importNames`, `allowImportNames` allows the imports that are specified inside this array.
+So it restricts all imports from a module, except specified allowed ones.

 ```json
 "no-restricted-imports": ["error", {